Quality of Service

 Below is a summary of performance results for West Yorkshire from the independent research company relating to 224 completed questionnaires for 2016/17.

 Domestic (household) respondents (141 responses):

 - 99% were very satisfied or fairly satisfied with their initial telephone contact with the Fire Service.

-- 96% were satisfied with their initial telephone contact with the Fire Service, with 84% being very satisfied.
+- 100% were satisfied with their initial telephone contact with the Fire Service.

-- 97% of respondents were satisfied with the service provided at the scene.
+- 97% of respondents were satisfied or fairly satisfied with the service provided at the scene.

 Since the start of the Automatic Fire Alarm Policy in December 2011 there has been a reduction in attendances by West Yorkshire Fire and Rescue Service (WYFRS) to unwanted fire calls of more than 42%.
 However, WYFRS currently still attend over 3,600 false calls from automatic fire alarms each year as a result of faulty apparatus or poor management.
 This accounts for 16% of total fire calls.

 A consultation was carried out between 1 June and 31 August 2013 with letters sent out to 1,357 local and national businesses across the county asking their views on charging for attendances at these calls.
 The majority of those who responded to the consultation process thought that the introduction of a policy for charging would not benefit businesses or the occupants’ safety.

 The main point of the consultation was to drive down false alarms.
 By doing this WYFRS will be able to provide an effective system of control and ensure the service operates efficiently enabling an achievement in value for money through better management of its resources.